HDA as usenet indexer

 also, the DB name needs to be set in the app, unless it's newznab already.

-#5 Updated by laptopfreek0 almost 8 years ago
+#5 Updated by laptopfreek0 about 8 years ago

 I setup mine a bit complicated but here is how I did it: